Role of the Finnish Centre for Pensions in earnings-related pension scheme

 Earnings-related pension guidance and division of costs

 The Finnish Centre for Pensions issues application guidelines to the pension providers and makes decisions concerning the interpretation of the pension acts.
-The application guidelines provide interpretations and specify the principles laid down by law so that all the pension providers act in the same way when granting statutory pensions.
+The application guidelines provide interpretations and specify the principles laid down by law so that all pension providers act in the same way when granting statutory pensions.
 The application guidelines are often prepared in cooperation with the pension providers and sometimes also with the labour market organisations.